Griffin-Thomas/codex-versus-claude/EVALUATION.md

 # Evaluation

-Fun fact: This evaluation was performed by `gpt-5-codex` itself.
+Fun fact: These evaluations were performed by `gpt-5-codex` itself.

 ## `gpt-5-codex`
 ```